MITgcm/MITgcm/doc/phys_pkgs/streamice.rst

 If ``calve_to_mask=.true.``, this sets a limit to how far the front can advance, even if advance is allowed.
 The front will not advance into cells where the array ``calve_mask`` is not equal to 1.
-This mask must be set through a binary input file to allow front advance past its initial position.
+This mask must be set through a binary input file to allow the front to advance past its initial position.

 No calving parameterisation is implemented in ``STREAMICE``.
 However, front advancement is a precursor for such a development to be added.